aurorascharff/rsc-workshop/STEPS-6h.md

 - What is your experience with suspense?
 - Suspense allows you to handle loading states in a declarative way.
 Concurrent feature in React 18.
 [Source](https://react.dev/reference/react/Suspense)
 - Used for lazy loading, code splitting, data fetching.
 Typically lazy loading in a React SPA.
 - Have to think about avoiding cumulative layout shift.
+Show the CWV plugin.
+Show example in slides.
 - We can use this to handle the frozen app in a different way
 - Comment out transition in ContactButton
-- Add suspense loading.tsx to ContactPage (skeleton ligger i contact layout.tsx)
+- Add suspense loading.tsx to ContactPage (skeleton ligger i contact layout.tsx).
+Show example with < Suspense around content og page.tsx.
 - Create skeleton by copy-pasting the top (image) of the component cleaning it up
 - We can add another one inside /edit if we want
 - You need to decide where to wait: in the source or in the destination.